Morpheus636/DDNS/README.md

 1. Run `chmod +x uninstall.sh`
 2. Run `sudo uninstall.sh`

+## Contributing
+This project is unmaintained, developed for my personal use and released for the benefit of anyone interested.
+Issues may not be addressed and pull requests will likely be closed without merging.

 ## Credits
 Credit to Tod-SoS from [Instructables](https://instructables.com/Quick-and-Dirty-Dynamic-DNS-UsingGoDaddy/) for the base script which I modified and expanded.